 For other women, the prolapse is more pronounced.
 There may actually be tissue pushing out of the vagina.
 For mild prolapse, current treatments include a prosthetic device designed to hold the bladder in place or estrogen therapy to help the pelvic muscles get stronger.
 Serious cases will require surgery to place the bladder back into proper position.

-If you are a woman experiencing urinary incontinence, pelvic pain or frequent trips to the bathroom, or if you’re still wondering why do bladders fall, contact Georgia Urology today at 678-284-4053 to schedule an appointment.
+If you are a woman experiencing urinary incontinence, pelvic pain or frequent trips to the bathroom, or if you’re still wondering why do bladders fall, contact Georgia Urology today to schedule an appointment.